 |18 to 21||Avg -||98%-99%|

 |Less than 15||Low||<97%|

 You will need about average high school grades to get into Belmont Abbey College.
 The average high school GPA of the admitted freshman class at Belmont Abbey College was 3.13 on the 4.0 scale indicating that primarily B students are accepted and ultimately attend.
+The school ranks #29 in North Carolina for highest average GPA.
 If your high school grades are above the average 3.13 GPA, you have a very good chance of being admitted as BAC accepts 99% of all applicants.

 |High School GPA||Freshmen Within Range||Admission Chances|

 |3.25 to 3.50||16%||Avg +|

 60% of Belmont Abbey College freshman were in the top half of their high school graduating class.